ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ### Schema version 9

 * *fragmentation_method* property was replaced by an array *fragmentation_methods*
-* *fragmentation_date* value is specified would apply to all the listed fragmentation methods
+* *fragmentation_date* value, if specified, would apply to all the listed fragmentation methods

 ### Minor changes since schema version 8